 Beyond stipulations around referral agreements themselves, lawyers must keep detailed and transparent records on all shared or split fees, which can create burdensome logistical challenges.

 For example, in accordance with the ABA’s Formal Opinion 475, when money paid is subject to a referral agreement between lawyers, that payment must be deposited into a trust account, separate from the receiving lawyer’s own property, before being paid out to any other lawyer.

 Aside from safeguarding the money, notifying the other lawyer of the payment, and promptly delivering the amount owed, the receiving lawyer must also be able to provide a full accounting of the earnings.

 While the logistics can be challenging, tracking them doesn’t need to be.
 To get a better handle on how to disburse funds, Clio’s Fee Allocation Report offers a useful means to quickly assemble detailed information on matter earnings and show what amounts should be paid to each contributing lawyer.
-Lawyers from different firms can easily consolidate their time entries through Clio Connect to share a matter between firms at no additional cost.
+Lawyers from different firms can easily consolidate their time entries through Clio for Co-Counsel to share a matter between firms at no additional cost.

 Deciding whether or not to pay attorney referral fees can be tricky.
 Following the rules requires transparency and agreement with the client—can become complicated, and potentially cause conflict, when money gets involved with fellow lawyers.